 Figure 3 shows the percentage of duplicate messages and the number of unique nodes visited as TTL increases.
-As we can see from the graphs, when TTL increases, the number of unique nodes visited increases, but at the same time, the percentage of duplicate messages also increases.
-In other words, in flooding, it is not possible to increase the number of nodes covered in a search without increasing the duplication in the search.
+As we can see, when TTL increases, the number of unique nodes visited increases, but the percentage of duplicate messages also increases.

 These limitations mean that flooding incurs considerable message processing overhead for each query, increasing the load on each node as the network expands and the query rate increases, to the point that a node can be so loaded that it has to leave the network.
-Other researchers have also noted the limitations of flooding [17].
+Other researchers have also noted the limitations of flooding [19].

 Our simulations also show that Power-Law random graphs and Gnutella style graphs are particularly bad with flooding.
-The presence of the highly connected nodes mean that its duplication ratios are much higher than those in the random graph, because many nodes' neighbors overlap.
-In fact, for flooding, the random graph would be the best topology because in a truly random graph the duplication ratio (likelihood that the next node already received the query) is the same as the fraction of nodes visited so far, as long as that fraction is small.
+The presence of highly connected nodes mean that its duplication ratios are much higher than those in the random graph, because many nodes' neighbors overlap.
+In fact, for flooding, the random graph would be the best topology because in a truly random graph the duplication ratio (likeli-